cryptexfinance/tcapv2.0/docs/autogen/src/src/pockets/AAVEv3Pocket.sol/contract.AAVEv3Pocket.md

 ### _onWithdraw

-*redeems aTokens with AAVE v3, underlying token is returned to user*
+*redeems aTokens with Aave v3, underlying token is returned to user*

 ```solidity